alexamies/buddhist-dictionary/web/corpus/sutra-42-taisho.md

 # The Sūtra of Forty-Two Sections 四十二章經

-Description: The Chinese text of The Sūtra of Forty-Two Sections from the Taisho Tripitaka.
+Description: The Chinese text of The Sūtra of Forty-Two Sections from the Sūtra Collection section of the Taisho Tripitaka.

 Period: First century